-A significant portion of the Company's domestic business is dependent on the operations of the canal system on the Great Lakes and St. Lawrence River.
+A significant portion of the Company's domestic business is dependent on the operations of the canal system on the Great Lakes and St. Lawrence Seaway.
 These canals provide the only method a moving a vessel between Lake Superior and Lake Huron, Lake Erie and Lake Ontario, and past Cornwall and Montreal in the St. Lawrence River.
-In addition to potential variations in the length of the operating season caused by climate, a physical disruption to a lock in any part of the canal system would have significant impact on the ability of the Industry to service certain trades.
-The locks undergo annual maintenance during the winter season and in 2018 a major project to improve the locks between Lake Superior and Lake Huron was announced by the US government.
-Other than being a major stakeholder in the system, the Company has no ability to influence the maintenance plans or improvement projects related to the locks, canals, tunnels and bridges.
+In addition to potential variations in the length of the operating season caused by climate, a strike or a physical disruption to a lock in any part of the canal system would significantly impact the ability of the Industry to service certain trades.
+Other than being a major stakeholder in the system, the Company has no ability to influence the maintenance plans, improvement projects related to the locks, canals, tunnels and bridges, or labour relations.